-Even though he had a steady job with a monthly income again, he ended up owing way more than he had borrowed thanks to penalty interest and charges.
+Even though he had a steady job with a monthly income again, he ended up owing way more than he had borrowed, thanks to penalty interest and charges.
 His debt was now close to Rs.5 lakh, and it was only increasing because his monthly payments were only covering the interest and penalty interest portion of the monthly charges – for all 6 banks.
 All his earnings were only going towards paying off interest and not the principal outstanding on which the interest was being charged.
-It was as though he was running to stay in the same place.

 A few hours with a calculator on a gloomy Saturday evening helped Mr. Babu realise his mistake – he was paying off 6 different types of debt for 6 different cards with 6 different interest rates and 6 different penalty rates.
 And he also realised that even if he continued making payments the same way for another 10 years, his principal outstanding amount would still be the same, as he was only paying off the monthly interest that keeps coming back.
 That’s when he decided to opt for debt consolidation.